 In pickleball, the USAPA (USA Pickleball Association) has established a set of rules and regulations governing the game.
 One of these rules concerns the position of players on the court during a pickleball game.

-- After the serve, players may stand anywhere on their side of the court as long as they do not interfere with the opponent’s ability to play the ball.
+- During the rally, players are allowed to move freely on their side of the court, with the key condition being not to impede the opponent’s opportunity to play the ball.

 7 Tips On Where To Stand In Pickleball